Lokesh-Bandi/stocks-to-watch/README.md

       - Open source static code analysis tool for identifying and reporting patterns found in javascipt/typescript code.
       - Ensures that the codebase maintains consistency and adheres to high quality coding standards.
   - StyleLint
+      - Powerful linting tool for CSS and CSS-syntaxes.
+      - It analayses a CSS code with some predefined rules and custom configurations.
   - Husky
+      - Popular git hook manager for both frontend and backend projects.
+      - It simplifies the management of git hooks by allowing the developers to define the hook scripts in package.json file.
+Helps in maintaining the error-free codebase throughout the development cycle.
   - Redux
+      - It is a centralized and predictable state container for javascript applications and manages to save the whole state in a single object called store.
+      - Key features of redux tool are
+          - state changes can be observed with the help of react dev tools.
+          - state is immutable and changes are made by creating a new object rather than modifying the existing one.
+          - supports a middleware concepts.
+          - Redux toolkit simplifies in creating and updating the state in a application.
   - Axios
+      - Popular javascript library used for making HTTP requests from browser and supports all modern browsers.
+      - It offers a significant features like intercepting the http requests and http responses, canceling of requests, JSON data transformations and handling response errors etc..